Kiwi (nickname): Current usage

-Spelling of the word Kiwi, when used to describe the people, is often capitalised.
+Spelling of the word Kiwi, when used as a nickname for the people, is often capitalised.
 The bird's name is spelled with a lower-case k and, being a word of Māori origin, normally stays as kiwi when pluralised.
 As an English word, the nickname normally takes the plural form Kiwis.
 Thus, "two Kiwis" refers to two people, whereas "two kiwi" refers to two birds.
 This linguistic nicety is exemplified by the conservation trust Save the Kiwi, which used the slogan "Kiwis for kiwi".
 In 2020, Kiwibank shifted to using the plural form Kiwi (capitalised but without the terminal -s) to refer to the people, most prominently changing its slogan from "Kiwis making Kiwis better off" to "Kiwi making Kiwi better off".

-Kiwi is not generally considered to be a derogatory term, however there are New Zealanders, including some with Māori heritage, that find the appellation jarring and prefer not to identify with it.
+Kiwi is not generally considered to be a derogatory term, but there are New Zealanders, particularly some with Māori heritage, who find the appellation jarring and prefer not to identify with it.
 In 2018, a South Australian employment tribunal ruled that the nickname was not discriminatory, after a New Zealander unsuccessfully argued that she was a victim of racial discrimination after being labelled a "Kiwi".

 In an official context, the term kiwi has been used in the name of government services and state-owned enterprises, such as Kiwibank, KiwiSaver, and KiwiRail, and is frequently used in government press releases to refer to everyone in or of New Zealand.
 In August 2022, Minister of Immigration Michael Wood referred to 85,000 holders of recently approved New Zealand 2021 resident visas as "new Kiwis".